grc4kd/SourdoughApp/README.md

 A web API and app to make sourdough bread.

 << UNDERWAY >>
 After years of collecting bread recipes, I've always wanted to write my own hydration calculator.
-I have something that I can use in a console application, but it's not necessarily something I would proud to share with a friend or family member.
-This is my humble attempt to create a web application that takes into account the experience that the user has about baking bread.
+I have something that I can use in a console application, but it isn't very accessible or functional.
+This is my personal attempt to create a web application that takes into account the experience for the user baking bread.

 << FUTURE BUILD >>
 In addition to calculations that assist with interpreting the hydration and composition of bread recipes, I hope that this app could generate a "boilerplate"